foreveratom/8-bit-computer-ram-programmer/README.md

 The module follows the same basics as the [EEPROM programmer](https://www.youtube.com/watch?v=K88pgWhEb1M) in that it uses two 74HC595 shift registers to provide more output lines (16 in total) than what [ESP8266 boards can provide](https://github.com/thehookup/Wireless_MQTT_Doorbell/blob/master/GPIO_Limitations_ESP8266_NodeMCU.jpg).
 The build uses all 'safely' available pins (D1, D2, D5, D6, D7 and D8) with 3 pins (D5, D7 and D8) used for SPI transfer with the registers.

 To build the module you will need the room on roughly half a breadboard and two 74HC595 shift registers in addition to the ESP8266.
 You should have enough room on your 8-bit computer if you remove the dip switches and the logic components around the existing RAM programming module.
+If you intend to wire LEDs to the shift register outputs for testing, make sure to connect them to ground through a resistor (I use 420 ohms resistors).

 Follow the [wiring in this article](https://techtutorialsx.com/2016/09/04/esp8266-controlling-chained-sn74hc595-ics/) to wire the ESP8266 to the shift registers; the code currently uses the following mapping: